ProbablePrime/vr-voting-server/README.md

 ### Can I block entries from voting?

-Yes!, Add the entries vote targget(usually the world id) to the "blocked" array in the config file.
+Yes!, Add the entries vote target(usually the world id) to the "blocked" array in the config file.